-- patients taking high risk medicines;
+- patients taking high-risk medicines; or

 - patients recently discharged from hospital who had changes made to their medicines while they were in hospital.
-Ideally patients discharged from hospital will receive an MUR within four weeks of discharge but in certain circumstances the MUR can take place within eight weeks of discharge;

 Click on a heading below for more information.

-It was agreed that the following principles should determine the list of high risk medicines:
+It was agreed that the following principles should determine the list of high-risk medicines:

 - the medicines should be associated with preventable harm, for example, avoidable hospital admissions;